 12. You will need to answer the Interference questions on behalf of your team members and to the best of your knowledge.
 In the parentheses, you will see your name in bold.
 Use the drop down menus to select an answer for each question.
 If you answer "No" to any of the three questions, please explain in the long answer text box.
 Be sure to answer "none" in the long answer text box if you have answered "Yes" to all three Interference questions.
+This will prevent the system from reporting an issue when you submit the Prep Checklist.

 You (Your name), on behalf of your team, need to attest the following to the best of your knowledge.
 If an answer is No, please explain in the space provided.
 A deduction may need to be assessed in order to be fair to teams that did not receive help.
-Our team understands the rules of Interference. select ▼ The research, ideas, and solutions for our Team Challenge Presentation are those of ONLY the team members listed above. select ▼ All team members who worked on our Team Challenge solution are listed above. select ▼ Briefly explain any instances of Interference.
+Our team understands the rules of Interference. select- ▼ The research, ideas, and solutions for our Team Challenge Presentation are those of ONLY the team members listed above. select ▼ All team members who worked on our Team Challenge solution are listed above. select ✓ Briefly explain any instances of Interference.
 If none, enter "none." (length:0 max:1000)